Sudonuma/Text2ImageSearch/README.md

 1. **EDA**
    - Exploratory data analysis for provided advertisement dataset.
-   Insights about the data can be found either [Notebook](EDA.ipynb) or on the EDA endpoint.
+   Insights about the data can be found either in [Notebook](EDA.ipynb) or on the EDA endpoint.

    if you whish to run the extract text cell you have to install tesseract: